a

 (10) Right to lodge a complaint with a supervisory authority

-They shall also have the right to lodge a complaint with a supervisory authority, in particular in the Member State of their habitual residence, place of work or place of the alleged infringement, without prejudice to any other administrative or judicial remedy, if the data subject considers that the processing of personal data concerning him or her infringes this Regulation.
+They also have the right to lodge a complaint with a supervisory authority, in particular in the Member State of their residence, place of work or place of the alleged infringement, without prejudice to any other administrative or judicial remedy, if the data subject considers that the processing of personal data concerning him or her infringes this Regulation.

 (11) Right to an effective judicial remedy